Treatment for gender dysphoria aims to help people with the condition live the way they want to, in their preferred gender identity.

 Once you or your child has been diagnosed with gender dysphoria, different treatments can be considered.
-Counselling (a talking therapy) should be offered to you or your child about the range of available treatment options and their implications.
-See the Health A-Z topic about Counselling for more information.
+Counselling (a talking therapy) about the range of available treatment options and their implications should be offered to you or your child.
+See counselling for more information.

 Treatment for children